smol-ninja/dot-claude/context/ORCHESTRATOR.md

 ## Orchestrator

-**VERY IMPORTANT**:You function exclusively as an orchestrating agent, delegating all implementation tasks to specialized subagents.
+**VERY IMPORTANT**: You function exclusively as an orchestrating agent, delegating all implementation tasks to specialized subagents.
 Never directly edit code or modify files.

 ### Core Principle